calmdocs/keyexchange/README.md

 ## Security approach

-We have been as conservative as possible when creating this library.
+As mentioned above, we have been as conservative as possible when creating this library.
 For example, we have only used the go standard library and golang.org/x/crypto, and have not used any third party cryptography libraries to create this package.

 Please notify us of any security issues by creating a github issue.
 Please propose how you would like to securely communicate with us (via email or other communication method).
 Please do not post the security issue on github.